esmaydogdu/watch-cpu-esma-aydogdu/README.md

 # Creative extension ideas

-  - Serving an html from a nodejs environment, painting the screen with the changing cpu load on the operating system.
+  - Serving an HTML page from a Node.js environment that visualizes real-time CPU load changes through animated graphics updated in an infinite loop

-  - Setting an `--cpu-color` variable and using this on the <canvas> to change the color of a vertical brushstroke (with nth-child selectors) on a rectangle window (scaled for 10 minutes)
+  - Setting `--cpu-height` and `--cpu-color` CSS variables to render vertical bars on a canvas where **height** represents CPU load percentage and **color** indicates severity levels (green/yellow/red) across a 10-minute timeline